-It covers your terms of business, including scope, deliverables, revisions, payment terms and copyright assignment.
+This includes scope, deliverables, revisions, payment terms and copyright assignment.
 Your clients will love it because it includes protections for their confidential information as well.

-Do I need a contract?
+Do I need a contract for my copywriting clients?

 You should always have a contract signed before you start a new copywriting job for a client.

-What does this Copywriting Agreement include?
+What does this Copywriting Agreement template include?

 Our Copywriting Agreement template covers everything you need:

 - Schedule – table with a summary of the assignment (deliverables, deposit, fees, expenses etc.) on the first page